apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 This query illustrates several things worth knowing in order to write fuzzy queries in AQL.
 First, as mentioned earlier, AQL offers an operator-based syntax for seeing whether two values are "similar" to one another or not.
-Second, recall that the referredTopics field of records of datatype ChirpMessageType is a bag of strings.
+Second, recall that the referredTopics field of objects of datatype ChirpMessageType is a bag of strings.
 This query sets the context for its similarity join by requesting that Jaccard-based similarity semantics ([http://en.wikipedia.org/wiki/Jaccard_index](http://en.wikipedia.org/wiki/Jaccard_index)) be used for the query's similarity operator and that a similarity index of 0.3 be used as its similarity threshold.